mrileyclark/birthdaycard/README.md

 Tech used: HTML, CSS, JavaScript, API

-Birthday Cad - Developed a JavaScript application that utilizes the Random Dad jokes API to find breweries in a given city.
+Birthday Card - Developed a JavaScript application that utilizes the Random Dad jokes API to find breweries in a given city.
 The user enters the city name, and the application fetches relevant brewery data from the API.
 The information is then dynamically displayed in a table format, including details